Body Orientated Psychotherapy

 Brighton and Hove Psychotherapy offers a more holistic process of counselling and psychotherapy.
 Body therapists can support you in starting to get curious about what your body is telling you.
 Through noticing your sensations and feelings in the moment you will learn to engage with your body to manage your emotional state long-term.

-If you are unsure of the type of therapy you need, you can search for a therapist here.
+If you are unsure of the type of therapy you need, search our team of therapists.

 All the content on this page has been reviewed and vetted by Mark Vahrmeyer UKCP Registered Psychotherapist, Supervisor and Co-Founder of Brighton and Hove Psychotherapy.
 For any questions or more information about the subjects discussed on this page please contact us.